tyrylu/feel-the-streets/readme.md

 This application requires Python 3.6 to work, because it utilizes the new variable annotation syntax.
 For the rest of the requirements see the requirement files.
-The majority of them can be installed by invoking a pip install -r app_requirements.txt You can simplify wxpython installation by using your distribution's prebuild package, for example, python3-wxpython4 in Fedora.
+The majority of them can be installed by invoking a pip install -r app_requirements.txt You can simplify PySide2 installation by using your distribution's prebuild package, for example, python3-PySide2 in Fedora.
 You can do something similar with shapely, e. g. python3-shapely package is a good idea to have.

 In addition to the python requirements, it requires the loadable spatialite sqlite3 extension and under Linux, you need to install the openal library manually as well.
 In fedora, those are the libspatialite and openal packages.